 So how can Dry Eye sufferers achieve a happy medium?

-It wasn’t too long ago that the idea of robots and self-driving cars were solely referred to in science fiction books and films.
+It wasn’t too long ago that the idea of robots and self-driving cars was solely referred to in science fiction books and films.
 Today, these technologies exist, and they’re being applied in many industries from automotive to fashion, medicine, and more.
 The world of eye care is replete with technological innovations as well.

 The First Contact Lenses

 Since the first contact lens was created in the 19th century, contacts have come a long way.
-Over the years, this first version gave birth to contacts made from gas permeable and silicone hydrogel materials.
+Over the years, this first version gave birth to contacts made from gas-permeable and silicone hydrogel materials.
 Furthermore, contact lenses have gotten smaller and more effective at correcting vision problems, such as Dry Eye (scleral lenses).

 Multifocal Contact Lenses